ooaklee/ghatd/external/starter/v0/README.md

 `NewStack` intentionally accepts nil layer fields so teams can adopt starter/v0 incrementally.
 Treat nil layers as "not wired yet" and check them before use.

+## Reminder and Streaker

+`NewRepositories` creates `Reminder` and `Streaker` repositories from the core Mongo repository unless the caller supplies overrides. `NewServices` then creates `Services.Reminder` and `Services.Streaker`.

+The starter-created reminder service is attached to `Services.UserManager` by default, so the UMS reminder endpoints under `/api/v1/ums` are backed by a real reminder service when `AttachDefaultRoutes` includes `RouteGroupUserManager`.
+To attach a different implementation to UMS, pass `NewServicesRequest.ReminderService`.

+`streaker` does not have a standard starter route group in v0.
+Host applications can call `Services.Streaker` directly from jobs or custom API handlers, and they still own any streaker-specific route design.

 ## Usage